Forecasting Constraints on Cosmology and Modified Gravitational-wave Propagation by Combining Strongly Lensed Gravitational Waves and Galaxy Surveys: Theoretical framework

 On the other hand, the time delay of the lensed signals is given by

 where $\psi(\vec\theta)$ is the effective potential of the lens, and it causes the Shapiro time delay of the signals.
 The time delay can also be written in terms of dimensionless quantities:

 where $\vec x=\vec\theta/\theta_E$ and $\vec y=\vec\beta/\theta_E$ are dimensionless relative position of the image and the source.
-In the SIS system, the dimensionless time delay for the two images is given by \citep{Takahashi:2016jom}
+In the SIS system, the dimensionless time delay for the two images is given by \cite{Takahashi:2016jom}

-The uncertainty of time delay measurement in EM strong lensing is a significant contribution to the uncertainty in cosmological constraint \citep{H0LiCOW:2019pvv}.
-Meanwhile, the arrival time of GW signals can be precisely measured, so the observed time delay measurement uncertainty in GW lensing is greatly reduced.
+The uncertainty of time delay measurement in EM strong lensing is a significant contribution to the uncertainty in cosmological constraint \cite{H0LiCOW:2019pvv}.
+Meanwhile, the arrival time of transient signals such as Gamma-ray bursts and GWs can be precisely measured, so the observed time delay measurement uncertainty in GW lensing is greatly reduced.

 For gravitationally lensed GWs, the waveform is modified by $\tilde{h}_{\rm L}(f)=F(\omega)\tilde{h}(f)$ in the frequency domain, where $F(\omega)$ is called the amplification factor ($\omega=2\pi f$).
-In the region of CBC GWs lensed by galaxies, the wavelength of GWs is much lower than the lens size and satisfies $|\Delta t_d \cdot \omega|\gg1$, so we can use the geometric optic approximation of $F(\omega)$, given by \citep{Takahashi_2003,Ezquiaga:2020gdt}
+In the region of CBC GWs lensed by galaxies, the wavelength of GWs is much lower than the lens size and satisfies $|\Delta t_d \cdot \omega|\gg1$, so we can use the geometric optic approximation of $F(\omega)$, given by \cite{Takahashi_2003,Ezquiaga:2020gdt}

-where $\mu_j$ is the magnification factor for the $j$-th image, and $n_j=0,1,2$ for the type I, II, III image respectively.
-In the SIS model, the magnification factor is given by \citep{Takahashi:2016jom}
+where $\mu_j$ is the magnification factor for the $j$-th image, and $n_j=0,1,2$ is the Morse phase factor for the type I, II, III image respectively.
+In the SIS model, the magnification factor is given by \cite{Takahashi:2016jom}

 For lensed GWs, the waveform amplitude is multiplied by $|\mu_\pm|$, which introduces bias in the observed GW luminosity distance $d_L^{\rm GW}$.
 Therefore, one can first obtain $y$ by the ratio of the lensed signal,